Sanglorian/orcus/Orcus Rulebook - current.md

 ## Moving Around Other Creatures

 You can move through an allied creature’s space.
-In contrast, you can move through a hostile creature’s space only if the creature is at least two sizes larger or smaller than you.
+In contrast, you can move through a hostile creature’s space only if the creature is at least two sizes larger or smaller than you, or if the creature is helpless.

 Whether a creature is a friend or an enemy, you can’t willingly end your move in its space.